Saudi minister says Iran's actions are unacceptable

-Saudi Arabia’s minister of state for foreign affairs on Sunday condemned Iran’s seizure of a British flagged tanker in the Strait of Hormuz and urged the international community to take action to deter such “unacceptable” behavior, Trend reports citing Reuters.
+Saudi Arabia’s minister of state for foreign affairs on Sunday condemned Iran’s seizure of a British flagged tanker in the Strait of Hormuz and urged the international community to take action to deter such “unacceptable” behavior, reports Trend with reference to Reuters.

 “Any attack on the freedom of navigation is a violation of international law,” Adel Aljubeir said in a Twitter post.